-Gift cards are generally considered cash advances and cannot be purchased using public funds.
-Gift cards may be used for certain recognition or events but must be approved by the CFO.
+Gift cards are considered cash advances and cannot be purchased using public funds.

 Funding

 When conducting a Procurement that is funded by private donations or non-public monies TOH will adhere to this Policy, to the extent applicable, and TOH standard contracting and procurement procedures.